-- The State's largest infrastructure project, Gateway WA, in the heart of Belmont, which improves the road network and freight access on Leach Highway, Tonkin Highway and the surrounding feeder network, catering for increasing passenger and freight movements for the Perth Airport terminal and Kewdale and Forrestfield industrial estates. - The Kewdale Freight Terminal comprising approximately 17,000 square meters of rail yard and depots with an annual container turnover rate of approximately 330,000 units. - The State's first Metronet rail project is the \$1.86 billion Forrestfield-Airport Link (FAL), jointly funded by the Australian and Western Australian governments, which delivered rail service to the eastern suburbs of Perth including Belmont - with three stations at Redcliffe, Airport Central and Forrestfield. - Belmont has been part of the NBN rollout to service the City from 2015-2018.
+- The State's largest infrastructure project, Gateway WA, in the heart of Belmont, which improves the road network and freight access on Leach Highway, Tonkin Highway and the surrounding feeder network, catering for increasing passenger and freight movements for the Perth Airport terminal and Kewdale and Forrestfield industrial estates. - The Kewdale Freight Terminal comprising approximately 17,000 square meters of rail yard and depots with an annual container turnover rate of approximately 330,000 units. - The State's first Metronet rail project is the \$1.86 billion Forrestfield-Airport Link (FAL), jointly funded by the Australian and Western Australian governments will deliver a new rail service to the eastern suburbs of Perth including Belmont with three new stations at Redcliffe, Airport Central and Forrestfield, opening in 2020. - Belmont has been part of the NBN rollout to service the City from 2015-2018.